benzookapi/shopify-subscription-sample-app/README.md

 # Overview
-A Runnable Sample Subscrition app based on [Shopify developer document for subscription](https://shopify.dev/docs/apps/selling-strategies/subscriptions/modeling).
+A runnable sample app of Subscrition based on [Shopify developer document](https://shopify.dev/docs/apps/selling-strategies/subscriptions/modeling)

 This app is cloned and modified from [this sample](https://github.com/benzookapi/shopify-barebone-app-sample).